ava-labs/avalanchego/README.md

 to experiment with release candidates before they make it into an official [`coreth`](https://github.com/ava-labs/coreth) release.

+We created a basic [WAGMI explorer](https://trywagmi.xyz) that surfaces aggregated usage statistics about the subnet.
+If you'd like to see any other stats added to this site, please send a DM to @\_patrickogrady.

 Everyone that has used the the C-Chain more than twice (~970k addresses) has been airdropped 10 WGM tokens.
 With the current fee parameterization, this should be enough for hundreds of txs.